koobzaar/lol-skins/README.md

 We welcome contributions!
 If you would like to submit skins to this repository, please create a pull request.
 Ensure that your submission includes:

-- The skin files in a format compatible with CSLOL or Fantome.
+- The skin files in a format compatible with CSLOL.
+We only accept .fantome files (basically .zip files renamed to .fantome).
 - Proper attribution to the original creator of the skin.

+You don't know how to extract skins?
+Don't worry!
+You can contribute by:

+- Renaming all skins that has wrong names or some trash that was left in the way.
+- Starring this repository.

 ## Extracting Skins